-Books I recommend: When Helping Hurts (Fickert, et al.), Toxic Charity (Lupton)
+Books I recommend: When Helping Hurts (Fickert, et al.) and Toxic Charity (Lupton)

-Interesting fact about me: I’ve lived in 10 cities in 5 different states.
-I serve as adjunct faculty at HACC teaching astronomy.
+Interesting fact about me: I’ve lived in ten cities in five different states.
+I also serve as an adjunct faculty at HACC teaching astronomy.

 Gretchen Gaudioso, Client and Family Advocate

 What I like about working for MHALC: Being able to work somewhere that let’s me think outside of the box.
-I like to meet people where they are in their life, at that moment and help them move forward.
+I like to meet people where they are in their life, at that moment, and then help them move forward.

-In my spare time, I like to: go on long hikes with my boyfriend and dog Leon Redbone.
-Watching football NFL or college (go WVU!)
+In my spare time, I like to: Go on long hikes with my boyfriend and dog Leon Redbone.
+Also, watch football NFL or college (go WVU!)

 My dream vacation: Taking off for a month (or two or three) and doing a serious road trip across the US.
 Just my boyfriend, Leon, and me.
 Hmmmm sounds more like a lifestyle than vacation!